 8. Express your insecurities

-It may frequently be beneficial when insecurity comes and passes to express insecurities and concerns.
+It may frequently be beneficial to express insecurities and concerns when insecurity comes and passes.

 Discuss how you feel and what you are worried about your partner.
-This exercise offers your partner the opportunity to react and to assure him or her of yourself and get to know you more effectively.
+This exercise offers your partner the opportunity to react, assure him or her of yourself, and get to know you more effectively.

 However, if you know that your partner lives with profound uncertainty most of the time, there is never enough confidence from your partner.
 You must learn to reign yourself in your anxieties.